My Heart Will Go On: Cultural impact

-The song became "imprinted on the movie's legacy", and every listen prompts a reminder of the blockbuster and the hype surrounding it.
-USA Today agreed that the song will be forever tied to Titanic.
-The Washington Post has argued that it is the marriage of music and image that make both the song and film greater than the sum of their parts.
+"My Heart Will Go On" became "imprinted on the movie's legacy", with each listen prompting a reminder of the blockbuster and the hype surrounding it.
+USA Today said it would remain tied to Titanic.
+The Washington Post argued that the combination of music and imagery makes both the song and the film greater than the sum of their parts.

-The Los Angeles Times stated that "My Heart Will Go On helped make 1998 an amazing year for big pop ballads".
-The Atlantic stated that its popularity did not stem from being played at events such as high school proms, weddings, and funerals, but by being indelibly placed into pop culture through numerous plays on the radio station, speakers, and passing cars.
-Anne T. Donahue from TrackRecord called it "The Greatest Movie Ballad Of All Time" stating: "It changed the game for movie ballads altogether, and the impact was felt immediately".
-MTV listed "My Heart Will Go On" as the sixth biggest song of the '90s.
+The Los Angeles Times wrote that "My Heart Will Go On helped make 1998 an amazing year for big pop ballads".
+The Atlantic noted that its popularity did not come from events such as proms, weddings, or funerals, but from its constant presence in pop culture through repeated radio play and public exposure.
+Anne T. Donahue of TrackRecord called it "the greatest movie ballad of all time", adding that "it changed the game for movie ballads altogether, and the impact was felt immediately".
+MTV listed it as the sixth biggest hit of the '90s.

-In New Zealand, "My Heart Will Go On", along with Dion's rendition of "The Power of Love", are favorites of siren kings, a Pasifika youth subculture originating in South Auckland who stage modified vehicle public address system loudspeaker competitions.
-The song is a staple of the competitions, due to the purity and clarity of Dion's voice suiting the audio range for public address systems.
-The song is played at full volume through speakers attached to cars in the small hours of the morning, in a contest by siren kings to produce the loudest sound.
+In New Zealand, "My Heart Will Go On", along with Dion's rendition of "The Power of Love", is popular among siren kings, a Pasifika youth subculture in South Auckland known for modified vehicle public address system competitions.
+The song is a staple due to the clarity of Dion's voice, which suits the audio range of public address systems.
+It is often played at full volume through car-mounted speakers in late-night contests to produce the loudest sound.

-In the late 2010s, a pop culture trend emerged on platforms such as YouTube in which the song's iconic key change would be edited in as the soundtrack to a dramatic moment from a sporting match, such as a winning shot.
-During the COVID-19 pandemic, Barcelona pianist Alberto Gestoso performed "My Heart Will Go On" for his quarantined neighbors.
-In 2021, the DJ at the January 6 Trump rally in Washington, D.C. played "My Heart Will Go On" to the crowd.
+In the late 2010s, a pop culture trend emerged on YouTube in which the "My Heart Will Go On" key change was edited into dramatic sports moments, such as winning shots.
+During the COVID-19 pandemic, Barcelona pianist Alberto Gestoso performed the song for his quarantined neighbors.
+In 2021, the DJ at the January 6 Trump rally in Washington, D.C. played it to the crowd.
+The 2017 Broadway musical Come from Away interpolates "My Heart Will Go On" and uses it as a motif.

-The film Barb and Star Go to Vista Del Mar (2021) featured a remix of the song.
-Bruno Mars opened his first show since early 2020 at MGM, in continuation of his Las Vegas residency and did a rendition of the song.
-Ariana Grande sang the song with James Corden on a segment at The Late Late Show with James Corden.
+The film Barb and Star Go to Vista Del Mar (2021) included a remix of "My Heart Will Go On".
+Bruno Mars performed it at his first post-2020 show at MGM.
+Ariana Grande performed it with James Corden on The Late Late Show with James Corden.
+The Indie-pop band MUNA recorded an understated cover in 2023 for triple j's Like a Version, which became one of the top 10 performances of the year.

-In 2024, then-presidential candidate Donald Trump used "My Heart Will Go On" at rallies.
+In 2024, then-presidential candidate Donald Trump used "My Heart Will Go On" at campaign rallies.
 Dion released a statement saying she did not endorse its use and expressed surprise at the choice.
-Variety said that the song "evokes the tragedy of the Titanic and, in the film, Leonardo DiCaprio’s dying character sinking to the bottom of the sea".
+Variety wrote that it "evokes the tragedy of the Titanic and, in the film, Leonardo DiCaprio's dying character sinking to the bottom of the sea".